Ale-JRD/Trads/content/post/index-T1.md

 While Seras deflected the blade whips, I finished hearing the information.

-「…I see.」
+“…I see.”

-「Of course, that’s assuming my theory is correct.」
+“Of course, that’s assuming my theory is correct.”

-「No… judging from Ars’ behavior, it doesn’t seem wrong… It’s probably better to act based on that assumption.」
+“No… judging from Ars’ behavior, it doesn’t seem wrong… It’s probably better to act based on that assumption.”

 In other words.